phpstan/phpstan-src/UPGRADING.md

 After changing your `composer.json`, run `composer update 'phpstan/*' -W`.

+It's up to you whether you go through the new reported errors or if you just put them all to the [baseline](https://phpstan.org/user-guide/baseline) ;) Everyone who's on PHPStan 1.12 should be able to upgrade to PHPStan 2.0.

 ### Removed option `checkMissingIterableValueType`

 It's strongly recommended to add the missing array typehints.